TimJones/myopenvpn-formula/README.rst

-   "keepalive_send", "keepalive", "Interval (in seconds) to send keepalive packets", "10" "keepalive_timeout", "keepalive", "Interval (in seconds) before a connection without packets is considered dead", "120" "server_networks", "push ""route <network> <netmask>""", "Push routes for the network(s) listed to the clients", "" "clients", "N\A", "Section for per-client settings.
-See table below."
+   "keepalive_send", "keepalive", "Interval (in seconds) to send keepalive packets", "10" "keepalive_timeout", "keepalive", "Interval (in seconds) before a connection without packets is considered dead", "120" "server_networks", "push ""route <network> <netmask>""", "Push routes for the network(s) listed to the clients", "" "client_to_client", "client-to-client", "Allow communication between clients connected to the VPN", "False" "redirect_gateway", "push ""redirect-gateway""", "Configure all clients to redirect all default traffic to the OpenVPN server", "False"
+   "status_file", "status", "File to write the OpenVPN server status to each minute", "<conf_dir>/<vpn_name>/status" "clients", "N\A", "Section for per-client settings.
+See table below.", ""

 .. csv-table:: Per-clients settings for the OpenVPN server.
    :header: "Pillar", "OpenVPN", "Description", "Default"

-   "client_networks", "iroute <network> <netmask>", "Define routes for the network(s) reachable via the client", ""
+   "client_networks", "iroute <network> <netmask>", "Define routes for the network(s) reachable via the client", "" "server_networks", "push ""route <network> <netmask>""", "Push routes for the network(s) listed to the client", "" "redirect_gateway", "push ""redirect-gateway""", "Configures the client to redirect all default traffic to the OpenVPN server", "False"

 ``Client``
 ----------